wikimedia/ws-export/README.md

 as an optimized form of the logo found at [commons.wikimedia.org/wiki/File:Wikisource-logo.svg](https://commons.wikimedia.org/wiki/File:Wikisource-logo.svg) and subject to the licence restrictions specified on that page.

+The PNG version in `resources/Wikisource-logo.svg.png` is based on the same SVG file.